Luke2642/notes/README.md

 - pytorch 2.8.0, (torch, torchvision)
 - ComfyUI with xformers, triton, sageattention 2+, flash attention, nunchaku

-Fedora 42 comes with Python 3.13 but it seems to work just fine with everything.
+Fedora 42 comes with Python 3.13 but it seems to work just fine with everything, although it does mean building xformers.

 # Resources